 Address: Leeman Road, York, YO26 4XJ

 entrance tickets: York pass

-If you’re planning on visiting York Minster, Castle Howard, York Castle Museum & Castle Howard, consider buying a York Pass which starting from £38 per adult will give you entrance into all these sights for free.
+If you’re planning on visiting York Minster, Castle Howard, York Castle Museum & Castle Howard, consider buying a York Pass which includes entrance to all of these sites.
 One-day, two-day and three-day passes are available and include entrance to around 40 attractions, as well as discounts on selected shops and restaurants.

 Things to do in York, England: Walk the City Walls

 Shambles: Medieval Shopping Street

 The shambles dates back to the 14th Century, and is one of the best-preserved shopping streets in Europe.
 This little, narrow and ancient streets were recently awarded ‘The Most Picturesque Street in Britain” by the Google Street Views Awards.
 Its medieval structures have now been restored, and are home to many boutique shops, trendy cafes and independent retailers.
 The area of the Shambles is also home to a small collection of footpaths and narrow streets which are fascinating to explore.

 stonegate: shopping quarter